Charity shop: Canada

 Beginning in 1972, the first MCC Thrift Store opened in Altona, Manitoba.
 In 2025, the Mennonite Central Committee operates 85 thrift stores in Canada and United States.

 In 2025, the Salvation Army and Habitat for Humanity each have over 100 shops in the country.
 Mission Thrift has more than 50 thrift stores across Canada.

 Denmark

 Most of the charity shops in Denmark are operated by either The Danish Red Cross or by Christian organizations.
 The Danish Red Cross has 250 shops in the country and 10,000 volunteers working in the shops.
 DanChurchAid has operated charity shops since 1972, and currently operates 114 shops.
 In 2025, the Blue Cross, founded as a Christian organization, runs over 50 charity shops in the country.
-They focuses mainly on helping alcoholics, addicts and other socially marginalized groups.
+It focuses mainly on helping alcoholics, addicts and other socially marginalized groups.

 A study from 2019 shows that Danes on average had spent 5.475 kr. on second-hand items the last 12 months, and that 77% of Danes had either shopped or sold second-hand, although the study was not exclusive to charity shops.